carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ![Wells in 50m buffer of fields](../fig/E07-05-wells-in-buffer.png)

-In this way we selected all wells within 50m range of the fields.
-It is also significantly faster than the previous `clip` operation, since the polygon geometry is much simplier after `dissolve`.
+In this way, we selected all wells within the 50m range of the fields.
+It is also significantly faster than the previous `clip` operation, since the polygon geometry is much simpler after `dissolve`.

 > ## Challenge: select fields within 500m from the wells
 > This time, we will do a selection the other way around.
-Can you find and plot the field polygons (stored in `fields_cropped.shp`), which intersects the 500m radius of any wells (stored in `brogmwvolledigeset.zip`)?
+Can you find and plot the field polygons (stored in `fields_cropped.shp`), which intersect the 500m radius of any wells (stored in `brogmwvolledigeset.zip`)?
 >
 > - Hint1: `brogmwvolledigeset.zip` is in CRS 4326.
 Don't forget the CRS conversion.
 >